bgvmysore/miniproject_stepin/1_Requirements/Readme.md

 ## Costs and Features

 ### Costs

-* My applications is designed to only solve first order ODE which is of Linear Time Invarient type but is can be extended to solve any ODE in future.
+* My applications is designed to only solve first order ODE which is of Linear Time Invarient type but it can be extended to solve any ODE in future.

-* This application depends on gnuplot for handeling its plotting and graphing requirements.
+* This application depends on gnuplot for handling its plotting and graphing requirements.

 ### Features

 * Provide solution to 1st Order Linear ODE.
 * Option for choosing various numercal methods like Euler Methods or Runge Kutta Methods to solve ODEs.
 * Provide a plot of the solution using Gnu plot.
 * Save the solution to csv file.

 ## SWOT Analysis
 <img src="../6_ImagesAndVideos/Swot.svg" align="center" width="700px"/>

 ## 4W's and 1H's